OriPekelman/toy_ruby_neural_network/README.md

 - Word embedding
 - Autoencoder architecture
 - Text generation

+## Model Characteristics

+- Processes single inputs (sentences/phrases) independently
+- Uses a simple attention mechanism to focus on different parts of the input
+- Creates a compressed latent representation of each input

-Some parts of neural_network.rb are very heavily documented.
+Some parts of neural_network.rb are heavily documented  - others will probably be at some poinr.

 ## Usage
 Run `ruby run.rb` with optional parameters: